phac-nml/sequenoscope/README.md

     conda install -c bioconda sequenoscope

 >[!note]
->The `meta.yaml` most recent version is available at XXX
+>The `meta.yaml` most recent version is available at https://github.com/bioconda/bioconda-recipes/blob/master/recipes/sequenoscope/meta.yaml

 ### Option 2: As a PyPI package
 Install using `pip` that will fetch the most recent version from [PyPI repo](https://pypi.org/project/sequenoscope/)